 - walking in neighboring Forest Park;

-- visiting the Kemper Art Museum or the special exhibitions in Olin Library;
+- visiting the special exhibitions in Olin Library;

-- or lounging in the Butterfly Garden with a picnic lunch with friends or a good book.
+- or lounging in the Butterfly Garden with a picnic lunch or a good book.

 Wellness is the act of practicing healthy habits on a daily basis to attain better physical and mental health outcomes, so that instead of just surviving, you’re thriving.
-These weekly wellness activities are designed to support student health and relieve stress.
+Weekly wellness activities are designed to support student health and relieve stress.